• Skip to primary navigation

 These mini broccoli cheddar egg muffins are just like crustless quiches - fancy but easy as can be!
 Each one has over 4 grams of protein and under 60 calories.

 I also chose to make these meatless because, umm hello eggs.
-Eggs are nutritious and loaded with protein which will keep you full for hours.
+Eggs are nutritious and act as a great protein source that will keep you full for hours.
 That being said, its totally cool to add a touch of ham or any other breakfast meat you want so desired.
 Me, I prefer to keep them vegetarian (for those of you herbivores that eat eggs) so I normally skip that altogether.

 But, on the other hand, let’s talk about cheese.
 I really don’t think this recipe can be made cheese-less.
 It does A LOT for flavor, consistency, and overall devour-ability so please please leave it in.